satamaka/Wanabin/README.md

 $ make

 ## Contribution
 I'm just playing around for now.
+(Sorry for my dirty code.😢)

 If you find bugs, you can tell me, but I might not fix them immediately.